SimonVaughanDataAndCode/tonic/README.md

 ## Visualising

-We can visualise the multivariable output of this using the contour_matrix function.
+We can visualise the multivariable output of this using the contour_matrix() function.
 ```R
   tonic::contour_matrix(chain$theta)
 ```
 The [i,j] panel shows the theta[,i] variable plotted against th theta[,j] variable.
 Here we plot density contours, and points for data beyond the outermost contour.
 Along the diagonal ([i,i] panels) we show the density or histogram of variable theta[,i].

-This is an extension of the plot (Fig. 2) used in [Vaughan 2010, MNRAS, v402, pp307-320](http://adsabs.harvard.edu/abs/2010MNRAS.402..307V).
+This is a development of the code used to produce Fig. 2 of [Vaughan 2010, MNRAS, v402, pp307-320](http://adsabs.harvard.edu/abs/2010MNRAS.402..307V), and is based on the pairs() plots of base R.

-Below is an example plot for a five-variable problem.

 ![example](figures/matrix.png)